GEANT/rpki-validation-tools/geant-ne-octorpki/README.md

 Role Variables
 --------------

-Variables that should be filled are:

-* octorpki_homedir (default /usr/share/octorpki)'
-In the hosts.yaml you can specifiy a syslog destination.
+In the hosts.yaml you can specifiy a syslog destination:

 * __routinator_syslog_destination:__
               __protocol:__ tcp
               __target:__ 10.10.10.10